Samsung ME21R7051SS Control Panel Unresponsive — Step-by-Step Guide

 ⚠️ Safety Warning

-Before beginning any repair on the Samsung ME21R7051SS, understand that microwaves contain high-voltage capacitors that can retain dangerous electrical charges even when unplugged.
+Before you start any repairs on the Samsung ME21R7051SS, it’s critical to remember that microwaves contain high-voltage capacitors that can hold dangerous electrical charges even after being unplugged.
 Always disconnect power for at least 10 minutes before opening the unit, and use an insulated screwdriver to discharge the high-voltage capacitor by touching both terminals simultaneously.
-The magnetron and high-voltage transformer carry lethal voltage levels exceeding 2000 volts.
-Wear safety glasses and avoid touching any internal wiring with bare hands.
-Ensure the microwave is properly supported during repair, as removing mounting screws could cause the 65-pound unit to fall.
-Never operate the Samsung ME21R7051SS with the outer case removed, as this exposes you to microwave radiation.
+The magnetron and high-voltage transformer can carry lethal voltages exceeding 2000 volts.
+Be sure to wear safety glasses and avoid touching any internal wiring with bare hands.
+Also, make sure the microwave is supported properly during the repair because removing mounting screws could cause the 65-pound unit to fall.
+Never operate the Samsung ME21R7051SS with the outer case removed due to the risk of exposure to microwave radiation.

 Parts Needed